marcDeSantis/MetroSTEM2016/AngularFountainJS.md

 4. Your app should now look [like this](https://github.com/marcDeSantis/fountain_metro/tree/c0ef296ebb302b9e0c64cd7067f188cd5676af1d)
 5. You should be able to run your app now by running `gulp serve`

+### Add Bootstrap Styling

+Follow the commits in [this Pull Request](https://github.com/marcDeSantis/fountain_metro/pull/2/commits) to add Bootstrap dependencies, navbar and styling to your project.